 The competition is open to residents living in one of the member states of the European Union.
 Participants must be 18 years or older.

-Interested participants can submit their triptych artwork to illustrate the following three main topics of the UDHR:
+Interested participants can submit their artwork to illustrate one of the following main topics of the UDHR:

 DIGNITY (eg. right to life, no to death penalty, prohibition of torture and slavery)